Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 4. Enter a name for the payment method in POS in the *Name* field.

     > [Info] The name of the payment method in POS can differ from the name of the payment method in the *Order Management* module.
-It is only necessary that the ID (key) of the payment method in *POS* and *Order Management* match.
+It is only necessary that the ID (key) of the payment method in *Venduo POS* and *Order Management* match.

 5. Click the [Save] button in the upper right corner.
     The new payment method is saved in POS.